Regular procedure

 2. Stream two will also be processed on the basis of oldest case first.
 Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria:

-In August 2021, in response to the emerging humanitarian crisis in Afghanistan, the Department of Justice confirmed that it would begin prioritising international protection applications from Afghan nationals in line with updated advice provided by UNHCR.[11]
-Anecdotal evidence indicates that prioritisation for cases of Afghan nationals took place in practice throughout 2022 for some, but not all, applicants.[12]
+In August 2021, in response to the emerging humanitarian crisis in Afghanistan, the Department of Justice confirmed that it would begin prioritising international protection applications from Afghan nationals in line with updated advice provided by UNHCR.[7]
+Anecdotal evidence indicates that prioritisation for cases of Afghan nationals took place in practice throughout 2025 for some, but not all, applicants.[8]
+Additionally, throughout 2025, the Irish Refugee Council was aware of numerous cases in which Afghan nationals had been refused a grant of protection status in circumstances whereby there existed strong protection grounds.
+This constitutes a marked departure from the previous approach of the International Protection Office, in which the vast majority of Afghan nationals were granted some form of protection.
+The Irish Refugee Council remains extremely concerned regarding this emerging pattern, particularly so in light of the ongoing security situation in Afghanistan.[9]

 Personal interview

 The substantive interview is conducted by an International Protection Officer who will have extensively reviewed the applicant’s questionnaire and relevant country of origin information in advance.
 The purpose of this interview is to establish the full details of the claim for international protection and address any issues or inconsistencies arising from the questionnaire and other material supplied to the IPO for the purposes of the case.
 The interview can last a number of hours, depending on the circumstances of the particular case.
 A legal representative can attend the interview and is asked to sign a code of conduct to be observed when attending the interview.
 Private practitioners who are funded by the Legal Aid Board to provide legal representation to applicants are not funded to attend the interview.
 The Irish Refugee Council’s Independent Law Centre attends interviews with their clients.
-The vast majority of substantive personal interviews are conducted face to face at the IPO in Dublin, however a small number of face-to-face interviews were also held outside of Dublin in 2019, in Tipperary Town, under a pilot process, however this was discontinued due to difficulties in accessing public transport.
+Most substantive personal interviews are conducted face to face at the IPO in Dublin city centre.
+In August 2023, as part of the International Protection Office’s Modernisation Programme, a new interview hub was established in Tallaght, Dublin 24.[10]
+As of January 2026, interviews had ceased at the Tallaght hub and instead commenced interviews at Citywest Convention Centre, Dublin 24 in respect of some applicants with a view to reducing capacity pressure on the International Protection Office.[11]

 Since the commencement of the IPA on 31 December 2016, consideration of eligibility for refugee status, subsidiary protection and permission to remain is given under a single interview, as held in Section 35 IPA.